-

 9. What laws and/or regulations apply to physicians regarding telemedicine?

-• Order of the Ministry of Health of Ukraine No. 681, dated 19.05.2015, “On approval of regulatory documents regarding the application of telemedicine in the sphere of health safety”;
+- Order of the Ministry of Health of Ukraine No. 681, dated 19.05.2015, “On approval of regulatory documents regarding the application of telemedicine in the sphere of healthcare”;

-• Order of the Ministry of Health of Ukraine No. 1062, dated 20.06.2022, “On the organization of providing medical care using telemedicine during martial law” (valid only during martial law).
+- Order of the Ministry of Health of Ukraine No.1695, dated 17.09.2022, “On approval of the procedure for providing medical and/or rehabilitation care using telemedicine for the period of martial in Ukraine or its individual localities” (valid only during martial law).

 10. Does the law in your jurisdiction regulate under what circumstances physicians can use telemedicine in order to treat patients?